 An employee claiming he or she suffered retaliation in violation of the IWPCA, 820 ILCS 115/14(c) must generally prove the following elements:

 - The employee engaged in one or more IWPCA-protected activities identified above;

 - The employee was discharged or suffered some form of retaliation; and

 - The IWPCA-protected activity was the proximate cause of the discharge or retaliation.

-Brian J. Graber, Ltd., is a Chicago retaliation lawyer practicing wage dispute retaliation law under the FLSA and the IWPCA in the Chicagoland area.
-If you believe that you suffered retaliation in violation of the IWPCA, 820 ILCS 115/14(c), contact Brian J. Graber, Ltd., at (312) 291-4648 for a free consultation.
+Brian J Graber LLC is an FLSA retaliation lawyer practicing wage dispute retaliation law under the FLSA and the IWPCA in the Chicagoland area.
+If you believe that you suffered retaliation in violation of the IWPCA, 820 ILCS 115/14(c), contact Brian J Graber LLC, at (312) 291-4648 for a free consultation.